GraceRoessling/driving_exp_1_analyses/README.md

 Note: the first code block will spam a bunch of warnings.
 Just ignore those...

 For a given subject and trial (e.g. "boss" in trial "4"):
-  > What is the map number associated to this trial? (if the subject is not in the familiar group, then the map number is not 1 unless its the last trial)
+  > What is the map number associated to this trial? (if the subject is not in the familiar group, then the map number is not 1 unless its the last trial)?

   > What is the file path to the CSV file of this particular subject and trial?